TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedByDate.md

 ### 2023-02-11 - Fixes GLA Salvage Crate being removable by scaffolds <a name='link__20230211__1676_salvage_crate_exploit'></a>
 **Changes**

-- **FIX**: The GLA Salvage Crate is no longer deleted when a scaffold is placed on top of it.
+- **FIX**: The GLA Salvage Crate is no longer deleted when a building scaffold is placed on top of it.
 It remains intact under the scaffold until it is picked up or times out.

 **Links**